GeForce vs Quadro: What’s the Difference?

 For instance, you may be aware of NVIDIA’s two most popular GPU product families: GeForce and Quadro.
 You may even know that GeForce cards are mostly designed for the general consumer space, while Quadro cards are meant for professional workloads.
 But you may not know some of the technical details behind why the cards are segmented this way.

 When Quadro was first introduced, it was specifically aimed at accelerating professional workloads, particularly in CAD, and that remains true today.
-GeForce, meanwhile, is largely marketed toward gamers, and is also great at creating seamless virtual reality experiences via VirtualLink, which combines power, video and data feeds into a single USB-C cable.
+GeForce, meanwhile, is largely marketed toward gamers and is also great at creating seamless virtual reality experiences via VirtualLink, which combines power, video and data feed into a single USB-C cable.

 Speaking of, both GeForce RTX and Quadro RTX cards have USB-C ports.1 These are mainly intended to charge your phone, connect an external drive, headphones, or power virtual reality headsets.
 However, Quadro has an extra feature: the ability to disable that USB-C port.
 It may seem strange at first, but for organizations where data security is vitally important, this is hard to do without, especially when you have fleets of computers scattered across multiple locations, or simply want to protect your company’s data.